Restrict available tools (whitelist)tools: - Read - Write - Edit - Bash - Glob - Grep

 # Show merged permissionsherdctl config show --agent my-agent --section permissionsSchema Reference

-Section titled “Schema Reference”PermissionsSchema
+Section titled “Schema Reference”Permission Fields

-Section titled “PermissionsSchema”permissions: mode?: "default" | "acceptEdits" | "bypassPermissions" | "plan" allowed_tools?: string[] denied_tools?: string[] bash?: allowed_commands?: string[] denied_patterns?: string[]| Field | Type | Default | Description |
+Section titled “Permission Fields”// Top-level permission fields (not nested)permission_mode?: "default" | "acceptEdits" | "bypassPermissions" | "plan"tools?: string[]allowed_tools?: string[]denied_tools?: string[]| Field | Type | Default | Description |

 |---|---|---|---|

-mode | string | "acceptEdits" | Permission approval mode |
+permission_mode | string | "acceptEdits" | Permission approval mode |

-allowed_tools | string[] | — | Tools the agent can use |
+allowed_tools | string[] | — | Tools that skip permission prompts (including Bash() patterns) |

-denied_tools | string[] | — | Tools explicitly blocked |
+denied_tools | string[] | — | Tools explicitly blocked (including Bash() patterns) |

 Related Pages